 Board of Directors

 Vicki has been a Jackson County Mental Health America Board Member and President of the Board since 2004.
-She has lived in Jackson County since 1998 with her late husband Craig and has worked at Schneck Medical Center since 1997.
-Vicki has been a registered nurse for over 30 years, has obtained her MSN, and now enjoys nursing more than ever.
-She feels that being a part of MHA has enhanced her life in many ways and that the MHA clients are wonderful to work with.
+She has lived in Jackson County since 1998.
+Vicki worked at Schneck Medical Center until her retirement in 2016.
+Vicki has been a Registered Nurse for over 40 years.
+She feels that being a part of MHAJC has enhanced her life in many ways and that the MHA clients are wonderful to work with.
 Vicki states, "MHA serves a wonderful mission of bringing joy to the lives of people that could so easily be forgotten.
-The Board of MHA is focused on improving the lives of those we serve.
+The Board of MHAJC is focused on improving the lives of those we serve.
 We appreciate the support of the United Way so much!"

 Doris has been involved with MHAJC for more than 45 years, beginning in the early 60's by wrapping and labeling boxes for the annual Chrismas Gift Lift at Muscatatuck State Hospital.
 She later became a board member in 1996 and has served as secretary for several terms.
 She lives in Crothersville and helps with mental health collection in the Crothersville area.